advocations/skype/Skype/AppSDK/GettingStarted.md

   ```

+>[!NOTE]
->Note: Subsequent versions of the SDK will eliminate any unneccessary permissions.
+Subsequent versions of the SDK will eliminate any unneccessary permissions.

 ## Configure your Android application as a MultiDex application